OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

    not push directly to this branch - we use Instead pull requests through Github.
-If development from a feature branch is not to be included in the next release, this should not be merged to develop, men instead wait for the correct release branch to be set up.
+If development from a feature branch is not to be included in the next release, this should not be merged to develop, but instead wait for the correct release branch to be set up.

 -  "function" branches - contains code for individual new functions.
    Created from develop block and merge to develop branch via a pull